What Is CBD Oil? Our Ultimate Guide

 If you have no issues, then take another serving in the morning.
 If CBD oil does make you sleepy, then take it at night.
 At the same time, CBD oil may be used to support both nighttime sleep and daytime focus, in which case CBD can be taken as needed throughout the day.

 Increase Your Serving Size Slowly

-If all goes well but you have not achieved your desired results, you can try doubling your servings.
+If all goes well, but you have not achieved your desired benefits, you can try doubling your servings of CBD.
 Each time you increase your serving size, take a few days to make note of how your body feels.

-If a rise in serving size produces unwanted effects such as making you drowsy, back off to a lower serving.
+If a rise in serving size of CBD produces unwanted effects such as making you drowsy, back off to a lower serving.